 We had these meatballs with the Hummus and Laffa Bread the other night.
 I like meatballs because you can have just a little meat as part of a mostly vegetarian dinner.

 And once you have the meatball ‘formula’ down, you can tweak it any way you like.
 My formula is an egg and half a cup of some kind of bread crumb for every pound of ground meat.
 The rest is up for grabs.
+I consider myself a meatball expert at this point, I make them all the time.
+If you love them too, check out some of the other meatball recipes on the blog, there are some amazing recipes here.

 For these meatballs I added a little extra in the way of spices—cardamom, cumin, allspice and lots of salt and pepper.
 Cinnamon can be substituted for the cardamom if you don’t have any.
 I love the exotic combinations of spices in Middle Eastern meats.
 You can experiment with other spices, too, like paprika, coriander, turmeric, ginger, nutmeg and chilies.